dsleo/dsleo.github.io/_posts/2026-02-17-math-search.md

        style="max-width: 80%; height: auto;">
 <a href="https://huggingface.co/spaces/turnstilelabs/mathxiv-explorer"
      target="_blank"
-     rel="noopener noreferrer">An example of dependency graph representing a paper</a>
+     rel="noopener noreferrer">An example of a paper's dependency graph</a>
 </figure>

-## MathXiv the dataset
+## Introducing MathXiv

-The code is open source
-The huggingface dataset with 10k fully processed math papers.
-There is also a webapp to explore those graphs.

-next time, we'll talk about search over this ?
+All of this is implemented in open source.
+The full pipeline, from LaTeX parsing to artifact enhancement and dependency inference, is available in the [arxitex](https://github.com/dsleo/arxitex) repository.

+On top of that, we release:
+- a [Hugging Face dataset](https://huggingface.co/datasets/turnstilelabs/mathxiv) containing 10k fully processed mathematics papers, with extracted and enhanced artifacts, and
+- a [web application](https://huggingface.co/spaces/turnstilelabs/mathxiv-explorer) for exploring papers as dependency graphs rather than linear PDFs.

+Together, these form MathXiv, a structured, machine-readable layer over the mathematical literature, where theorems and definitions are first-class objects rather than buried paragraphs.

+Next time, we will focus on what this representation enables: semantic search over mathematical statements and new ways of navigating mathematics that are impossible with keyword search alone.

 ---
 {: data-content="footnotes"}